coins/bitcoin-scripts/betcoins.md

 Max size of `N` is the max scriptSig size which is 10000 bytes. https://bitcoin.stackexchange.com/questions/35878/is-there-a-maximum-size-of-a-scriptsig-scriptpubkey
 We discuss the exact boundaries in a later chapter.

-This primitive is also handy for mass-interaction with oracles.
+This preimage length primitive is also handy for mass-interaction with oracles.

 ### Naive Contract